JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/rider-debugger-for-resharper-users/index.md

 In Rider, users will see a clear functional difference, as the **Run** button will only start the current run configuration.
 To attach the debugger, we can either click the **Debug** icon, use the **Debug** shortcut, or attach the debugger to an existing process.

-When you initiate a debugging session, the **run widget** will change in appearance with a clear yellow highlight and the word **Debugging** next to the run configuration name.
+When you initiate a debugging session, the **Run widget** will change in appearance with a clear yellow highlight and the word **Debugging** next to the run configuration name.
 You'll also notice the visible buttons have changed to provide quicker access to debugging actions **restart**, **resume**, and **stop**.

 ![Rider main toolbar](./rider-debugger-main-toolbar.png)

-The **run widget** is a recent addition to Rider and should help you more easily transition from Visual Studio.
-While the run widget is the most prominent debugging interface in Rider, as you continue to read, you'll see we've exposed several ways to interact with a debugging session.
+The **Run widget** is a recent addition to Rider and should help you more easily transition from Visual Studio.
+While the Run widget is the most prominent debugging interface in Rider, as you continue to read, you'll see we've exposed several ways to interact with a debugging session.

 ## Debugging Shortcuts